HassanShoaibresearch/AmorphGEN/README.md

 2. Create a feature branch.
 3. Submit a pull request with details about your changes.

 ---

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## Contact
-For questions or feedback, feel free to open an issue or contact the repository owner.
+For questions or feedback, feel free to open an issue or contact me.

 Happy coding!